cbegin/react-clojure-postgres-template/README.md

 and Postgres.

-The resulting deployable artifact is a standalone executable JAR file which contains the complete web application, including all web resources embedded within it.
+The resulting deployable artifact is a standalone executable JAR file which contains the complete single-page web application, including all web resources embedded within it.

 ## Features